nine7nine/Wine-Linux-stuff/README.md

 * you can run multiple 'singleton apps'. ie: apps that try and hold a mutex/lock or disallow running multiple instances
 * you can manage installations from a single prefix
 * the wine-nodes can be 'throw away', templates or a testing ground, in some cases.
-* you can tie different nodes to different wine-builds (like a build using different patchsets), winelib dlls and/or loader.
+* you can tie different nodes to different wine-builds (like a build using different patchset/features) and/or loader.
+* you can (and even should!) avoid using master-node/main wine-prefix, except for software installations and/or making global changes && app changes that you want each node to be affected by. (which will require deleting the nodes and re-running the 'wine-nodes-create' script).

-these scripts will not work out-of-the-box, as they are setup for my own wine-container (a folder that contains the master-node and it's wine-nodes).
-So some folders that it creates or symlinks wouldn't exist in a typical wine-prefix.
+IMPORTANT NOTE: These scripts will not work out-of-the-box, as they are setup for my own wine-container (a folder that contains the master-node and it's wine-nodes).
+Some of the folders that it creates or symlinks wouldn't exist in a typical wine-prefix, or your system.
 However, it does show how it is done; the script is commented and is easy to edit.
 These scripts are setup for managing my Native Instruments installations and other proaudio apps, across wine-nodes...

+That being said, for minimal setup and to get an idea of how it works;

+1. create a directory in your home directory called 'winebox'; /home/username/winebox
+2. create /home/username/winebox/bin and fill it with the scripts from this repo.
+3. add /home/username/winebox/bin to your PATH in .bashrc (ie: export PATH=/home/username/winebox/bin:$PATH)
+4. change some of the environment variable PATHs in the scripts:

+CONTAINER="/home/username/winebox"
+USER="username"
+WINEPREFIX="/home/username/winebox/node*" (these are just in the wineloader templates)

+5. Create a wine-prefix in your wine-container, name it master-node; /home/username/winebox/master-node
+6. Execute /home/ninez/winebox/bin/mastertricks (installing runtimes/dlls)
+7. After double-checking the scripts to make sure that you have all env/PATHs correct, execute; wine-node-config

+You shoud now have a master-node and 4 nodes.
+Each node will not share registry files, nor will they share apps from the master-node by default.
+To share, you must go into the wine-node-create script and look under the [SPECIAL CASE] section.
+It's really just a matter of adding a varoable with the relevant folder name.
+An example from my system;

+PFILES5="REAPER (x64)"

+ln -s "$CONTAINER"/"$MASTER_NODE"/"$X64"/"$PFILES5" /"$CONTAINER"/"$WINE_NODE"/"$X64"/"$PFILES5"

+# Wine-Node Scripts

 * wine-node-create - configures a single wine-node in a given wine-container, using the master-node.
 The script MUST be read and modified to your own needs before using.
 It accounts for both x86 and x64 paths and typically reproduces only the